 The Four Types of Capital – No Portfolio is an Island

-A recently discussed concept* in portfolio design is the idea that an investment portfolio should be viewed within the context of an investor’s four major types of capital:
+A relatively new concept* in portfolio design is the idea that an investment portfolio should be viewed within the context of an investor’s four major types of capital:

 - Human Capital – our ability to generate income from employment.
 This typically rises early in your life, then peaks in your prime earning years (40’s – early 50’s) and declines in your late 50’s through retirement.

-- Pension Wealth – this includes company pensions and social security, which represent on-going, fairly reliable cash flows during retirement that complement investment related retirement income.
+- Pension Wealth – this includes company pensions and social security, which represent on-going, fairly reliable cash flows during retirement that complement investment income.

 - Housing Wealth – Homes represent a substantial portion of wealth (an average of 25% of household wealth in 2011).** Housing can provide leveraged returns (via mortgage) on home appreciation but also concentrated risk.
-Imagine in the housing market drop of more than 35% from 2008-2012 that you owned a $500,000 house with only $50,000 in other assets.
-Your net worth would have dropped by $175,000.
+Imagine if during the housing market drop of more than 35% from 2008-2012 that you owned a $500,000 house with $50,000 in other assets.
+Your net worth would have dropped by $175,000 or 32%.

 - Financial Capital – These are your most liquid assets, i.e. stocks, bonds, mutual funds, ETFs, CD’s, and money-market funds.

-Here are a few simple examples of how your capital positions might affect your portfolio design:
+Here are a few simple examples of how your capital might affect your portfolio design:

 - If you are still working past the traditional retirement age, are healthy and earning a substantial amount, and you plan to continue to do so, you might want to take more risks with your portfolio by owning more stocks.